Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `CONFLICT` - The module is in conflict with the modeled one, for example due to overlapping functionality.

 The generator uses this value in the corresponding module dependency created in the version class.

+#### Hook provider mode

+Specifies a kind of hook provider to generate.

+Can be one of the following options:

+* `DISABLED` - Default value.
+No hook provider is generated for the corresponding setting.
+* `ENABLED` - Defines that a hook provider is generated for the corresponding setting.
+* `ENABLED_SELF` - Defines that a hook provider is generated for the corresponding setting which is allowed to hook to its own hook subscribers.
+For example an UI hook provider could allow to attach comments to other comments.

 ## Data layer